Battle of the Catalaunian Plains: Outcome

+Prosper, contemporary to the battle, states:

+The Gallic Chronicles of 452 and 511 state:

+The Paschale Chronicle, preserving a garbled and abbreviated passage of Priscus, states:

-Attila died similarly, carried off by a nasal hemorrhage while he slept at night with his Hunnic concubine.
-It was suspected that this girl killed him.
-The very wise Priscus the Thracian wrote about this war. —Chronicon Paschale, p.
-587.Jordanes reports the number of dead from this battle as 165,000, excluding the casualties of the Franco-Gepid skirmish previous to the main battle.
+Jordanes reports the number of dead from this battle as 165,000, excluding the casualties of the Franco-Gepid skirmish previous to the main battle.
 Hydatius, a historian who lived at the time of Attila's invasion, reports the number of 300,000 dead.
 The garbled Chronicle of Fredegar states that in a prior battle on the Loire, 200,000 Goths and 150,000 Huns were slain.
 The figures offered are implausibly high, but the battle was noted as being exceptionally bloody by all of the primary sources.
 It is ultimately Jordanes' writing that leads to the difference in opinions in modern interpretations of the battle's outcome.